Can Ingersoll Rand Inc. (IR) Remain Competitive?

 IR’s Market Performance

-IR stocks went down by -1.06% for the week, with a monthly jump of 3.20% and a quarterly performance of 20.73%, while its annual performance rate touched 23.41%.
-The volatility ratio for the week stands at 1.70% while the volatility levels for the past 30 days are set at 1.98% for Ingersoll Rand Inc..
-The simple moving average for the period of the last 20 days is -1.48% for IR stocks with a simple moving average of 34.74% for the last 200 days.
+IR stocks went up by 2.03% for the week, with a monthly jump of 2.98% and a quarterly performance of 30.47%, while its annual performance rate touched 23.92%.
+The volatility ratio for the week stands at 2.91% while the volatility levels for the past 30 days are set at 1.90% for Ingersoll Rand Inc..
+The simple moving average for the period of the last 20 days is 1.34% for IR stocks with a simple moving average of 37.73% for the last 200 days.

 Analysts’ Opinion of IR